 Attending two colleges

 For dually enrolled students, you can only use your financial aid at one school during an academic term.
 If you are seeking your degree through LCCC and attending another school during a term, you will need to complete LCCC’s Consortium Agreement to have benefit of maximum financial aid.
-See your Financial Services Assistant for details.
+See your Student Financial Aid Assistant for details.